PrairieGold Venture Partners

 Venture Round in 2012

-Chronix Biomedical, Inc. is a molecular diagnostics company that specializes in developing laboratory-developed tests, specifically blood tests known as liquid biopsies for cancer and organ transplants.
-Founded in 1997 and headquartered in San Jose, California, Chronix focuses on therapy monitoring for patients undergoing chemotherapy or immunotherapy, as well as relapse monitoring post-tumor resection.
-Among its notable products are the CNI Monitor, which assesses the effectiveness of cancer therapies, and the Transplant Monitor, which quantifies transplant-specific DNA in plasma to detect organ rejection early.
-The company employs proprietary technology to analyze circulating nucleic acids in the blood, enabling healthcare professionals to monitor various chronic diseases and conditions effectively.
-Chronix also operates research facilities in Brookings, South Dakota, and Göttingen, Germany, and aims to collaborate with partners to further develop its innovative DNA-based assays.
+Chronix Biomedical, Inc. is a molecular diagnostics company specializing in the development of laboratory-developed blood tests, known as liquid biopsy tests, for cancer and organ transplant monitoring.
+Founded in 1997 and headquartered in San Jose, California, the company has established laboratories in Brookings, South Dakota, and Göttingen, Germany.
+Chronix's products include the CNI Monitor, which assesses the effectiveness of cancer therapies, and the Transplant Monitor, designed to detect organ rejection by quantifying transplant-specific DNA in plasma.
+The company employs proprietary technology to analyze circulating nucleic acids, allowing for the diagnosis and management of chronic diseases and cancer.
+Chronix aims to partner with various organizations to expand its DNA-based assays, which have the potential to improve the management of a wide range of cancers and other health conditions.

 Chronix Biomedical